-Decide on which carrier you want to apply.
+Decide on which carrier you want to apply to.
 You may be concerned with the financial stability of the company.
 To this end, we work with “A” rated or better carriers so you can be sure that the company will be there when you need it most.

-If you are interested in choosing a no medical exam insurance company to avoid having blood drawn or giving a urine sample, tell us right away.
+Tell us immediately if you are interested in choosing a no-medical exam insurance company to avoid blood drawn or give a urine sample.
 Many top-rated burial insurance companies offer no medical exam.
 They will only ask a few health questions and pull your medical records and prescription history.

-You can now request an application to compare the terms and condition of each policy more carefully.
+You can now request an application to compare the terms and conditions of each policy more carefully.

-Policy applications include the same information you see on the instant quote form, only in more detail.
+Policy applications include the information you see on the instant quote form in more detail.
 You’ll also be asked some health questions so the insurer can check your level of risk.

-Once you received the application, take a good look at the fine print.
+Once you receive the application, look carefully at the fine print.
 Most policies have an array of clauses and exclusions that can protect you or limit the insurer’s responsibility.

-Be mindful of the waiting period if you choose to opt for guaranteed issue policy.
+Be mindful of the waiting period if you opt for a guaranteed issue policy.

-Some insurance carriers have a two-year waiting period, but some like Mutual of Omaha burial insurance has a 4 year waiting period on cancer.
+Some insurance carriers have a two-year waiting period, but some, like Mutual of Omaha burial insurance, have a 4 year waiting period for cancer.
 If you have special needs, consider increasing the scope of your coverage with policy riders.

 STEP 5 – SUBMIT AN APPLICATION

-After you found a company the fits your need, it’s the perfect time to apply.
+After you find a company that fits your need, it’s the perfect time to apply.

-Completing an application form will be the first step after you determine what type of policy you need and how much face amount would be best for you and your budget.
-The application can be in a paper form, telephone application or online form.
+Completing an application form will be the first step after determining what type of policy you need and how much face amount would be best for you and your budget.
+The application can be in paper form, a telephone application, or online form.

 You will also find a comprehensive series of questions regarding your medical history and the kind of lifestyle you live.

-You will also be asked about your social security number and driver’s license number.
+You will also be asked about your social security and driver’s license numbers.
 This information is needed for the life insurance company to access your driving records and medical history.

-You will need to determine your beneficiary when you submit an application.
+You will need to determine your beneficiary when you apply.

 The beneficiary is the person who will receive the death benefit payout when you pass away.
 You will need to enter their name on the application so that the life insurance company can confirm their identity in the event of your death.